Elm Lodge Surgery is open

 Coronavirus symptoms and households

-If you have symptoms associated with coronavirus including a new continuous cough or a high temperature, you are advised to stay at home for 7 days.
+If you have symptoms associated with coronavirus including a new continuous cough, a loss of or change in your normal sense of taste or smell (anosmia), or a high temperature, you must follow government isolation rules.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.

 Please call the surgery if you have been unwell for 7 days and still have a fever or have increasing shortness of breath.